SimplGy/simplgy.github.io/_TODO.md

 x Implement design
-x Write good content for descriptions x fix flexbox for safari o Improve IxN For project details o LI hover pops in the tab o tab hover/press flys in the details o Carefully select and make available **awesome** code snippets o Adjust `typePretty` for new font
+x Write good content for descriptions x fix flexbox for safari x Improve IxN For project details (hover to hint, click or hover for deets) o Carefully select and make available **awesome** code snippets o Adjust `typePretty` for new font